Bike Across Portugal

 Explore Portugal's south-central lands and west coast with undulating wheat fields, cork and eucalyptus trees, olive orchards and vineyards.
 As the western outpost of continental Europe, this region harmonizes centuries of ancient, Roman, Arabic, Medieval and Renaissance influences.
 Highlights include:

-- Beautiful, serene historic hotels-including one that's also a cooking school!
+- Beautiful, serene historic hotels.

 - Roman ruins, rural paradise and one of the most ancient towns in Europe

 - Alqueva reservoir, one of the world's best places for stargazing

 - Artisan centers of pottery, winemaking and marble work

 ***Extend this trip by 4 days and with our Bike Across Portugal Plus! the Coast tour.***View Day-by-Day ItineraryHide Day-by-Day Itinerary

 Day 1: Meet in Lisbon, Shuttle to Elvas

 After arriving in Lisbon, you'll take our mid-morning shuttle east to Elvas, a fortified city just a stone's through from the Spanish border.
 After a light lunch along the way, the tour leaders will fit bicycles, and lead a safety briefing, then it's off on a short loop ride around Elvas' impressive Roman Aqueduct, its well preserved 16th century walls, and its other fortifications.
 Tonight's hotel is built into the city's walls, and has a beautiful pool-a great spot to relax before or after your sumptuous welcome dinner.